spanichella/ARIES-story-teller/README.md

 ### 4.1 Recording Dataset <a name="section4.1"></a>
 The requirements dataset was generated completely from scratch by recording an elicitation meeting, transcribing the test by applying a voice-to-text transformation, and finally manually labeling the data.
+In order to ensure anonymity, the company name as well as the project name have been anonymized and do not represent real names.

 #### Meeting Context and Objective
 - **Meeting Environment:** The meeting was held in a remote fashion using [Microsoft Teams](https://www.microsoft.com/de-ch/microsoft-365/microsoft-teams/group-chat-software) as a conferencing tool.